What are the Sustainable Development Goals?

 What are the Sustainable Development Goals (SDGs)?

 The SDGs are a United Nations-sponsored effort to create a common set of development goals for all communities in every country, with a deadline for attainment of 2030.
 The idea is to get governments, aid organizations, foundations and NGOs on the same page about what global problems most urgently need to be solved and how to measure progress and solutions.

 The hope is that getting all of these groups pointed in the same direction will result in greater impact for massive, complex goals such as eradicating hunger and even ending poverty — aims that many development scholars feel are increasingly attainable.
 Adopted in September 2015, the SDGs replaced the Millennium Development Goals, which were in place for the past decade and a half.
 Countries started to implement the new framework in January 2016.

 These goals were created through another United Nations-sponsored process and agreed upon back in 2000.
 They came about with many of the same motivations in mind: pointing the global community in a common direction on issues of particular concern for the developing world.
 Eight goals were agreed to, such as achieving universal primary education and reducing child mortality.
 (The complete list is here.)

-Supporters claim the MDGs have galvanized unprecedented efforts to meet the needs of the world’s poorest communities.
-Critics, on the other hand, note that there’s been very uneven progress on the goals by topic, country or world region.
+Supporters claim the MDGs galvanized unprecedented efforts to meet the needs of the world’s poorest communities.
+Critics, on the other hand, note that there was very uneven progress on the goals by topic, country or world region.
 (The International Monetary Fund provides a detailed monitoring report.)
-The looming 2015 expiration date of the MDGs initiated a process to establish the Post-2015 Development Agenda.
-The SDGs, in turn, will be the answer.
+The 2015 expiration date of the MDGs initiated a process to establish the Post-2015 Development Agenda.
+The SDGs, in turn, were the answer.